RolandM99/BARZAP-App/README.md

+# BARZAP-App

-# Contaxts-App
+#  Hello Devs! &#128075;
+BARZAP is an abbreviation of Baki na Rafiki Zako Pamoja which means in swahili language "stay together with your friends" .

-Contaxts is an application that helps users to keep track of contact information of people in their circles. eg.: name, phone number,adddress,...
+BARZAP is an application that helps users to keep track of contact information of people in their circles. eg.: name, phone number,adddress,...

 # Required Features